 Students complete a practical project in computing using the knowledge and skills they gain on the course.
 The project is chosen by the student and not set by AQA.
 This could involve producing a system to meet an end user need, or alternatively investigating some aspect of computer science.
-This contributes 20% of the marks of the A Level.
-There is no nonexamined assessment at AS.
+This contributes 20 % of the marks of the A Level.
+There is no non-examined assessment at AS.

-Design and Technology: Product Design

-Teacher in Charge: Mrs N. Pike
+Design and Technology: Product Design Head of Department: Mrs N. Pike